paulipa/sico-wiki/community/rules-and-requirements.md

 ### Perks
 - Eligible for base services
+- High Sec 24/7 mining fleet*
 - Neutral standings allow engaging on other community members during roams
 - Full autonomy

+\* *Fleet advert is only visible for blues, join with request.*

 ### Requirements
 - [General Partner Member Requirements](#general-partner-member-requirements-gpmr) are applied